About Kamea Fly Fishing

 I’m a lifetime member of Trout Unlimited and support Bonefish & Tarpon Trust and Backcountry Hunters & Anglers.

-I serve on the Board of Directors for Fly Fishers International at both the International and Great Lakes Council levels.
+I serve on the Board of Directors for Fly Fishers International (FFI) at both the International and Great Lakes Council levels.
 FFI’s mission focuses upon education, stewardship, and the future of the sport.

 Service has remained a constant beyond fishing as well.
 I serve as President of the University of Minnesota Medical School Alumni Board, mentor medical students, and assist healthcare organizations with patient safety and medical education.